glennmatlin/setcover/README.md

 Weighted Set Cover
 ================

-A simple weighted set cover problem solver.
+A simple weighted set cover problem greedy_solver.
 It is a greedy algorithm which approximates the optimal solution.

 The idea of the algorithm is to pick the the most cost-effective set that is not covered yet.